yubol-bobo/llm_survival/exp_design.md

 - The pipeline ensures a fair, rigorous, and interpretable comparison of LLMs, with a focus on real-world survival under adversarial conditions.
 - By ranking models by N_failures and providing rich subgroup and temporal analyses, the framework supports both practical deployment decisions and future research directions.
 - CARG, as the proposed method, sets a new benchmark for LLM survival in adversarial multi-turn settings, combining empirical robustness (fewest failures) with strong model fit and competitive discrimination.

+---

+## Feature Definitions and Clarifications

+- **prompt_to_prompt_drift**: The semantic distance (cosine distance between sentence embeddings) between the current user prompt and the previous user prompt.
+Measures the immediate change in topic or intent from one turn to the next.

+- **context_to_prompt_drift**: The semantic distance between the current user prompt and the accumulated conversation context up to that point.
+Captures how much the new prompt deviates from the overall conversation history.

+- **cumulative_drift**: The running sum of prompt_to_prompt_drift values up to the current turn.
+Represents the total semantic drift accumulated in the context window as the conversation progresses.

+- **failure**: A binary indicator (1/0) for whether the LLM failed (i.e., deviated from the correct answer) at a given turn.

+- **censored**: A binary indicator (1/0) for whether the conversation was censored (i.e., the LLM survived all turns without failure).

+- **subject_cluster**: The academic subject or content area of the question (e.g., STEM, Humanities, Legal, etc.).
+Used for stratified/frailty analysis.

+- **difficulty**: The difficulty level of the question (e.g., elementary, high school, college, professional).
+Used for stratified/frailty analysis.

+- **adv_id**: The type or identifier of the adversarial prompt used at a given turn.
+Used in interaction terms to model prompt-specific effects.

+- **base_id**: The identifier for the base prompt or subject category.
+Used in interaction terms to model subject-specific effects.

+- **prompt_complexity**: The length (in words) of the user prompt at each turn.
+Used as a covariate to control for prompt length/complexity.

+- **round**: The turn number in the conversation (1–8 for follow-up rounds).

+- **turn_start / turn_stop**: The start and stop indices for each interval in the time-varying Cox model (used for survival analysis with time-varying covariates).

+- **model_prompt0_interaction**: A unique identifier for each model and base prompt combination, used for clustering or random effects.

+---

+Note: These definitions apply to all modeling and analysis scripts in this project.